 "Sargassum fish — mighty hunter of the deep.
 What an inspiration you have been in my plot."

-The Blood Waters of Dr. Z, also known as Zaat, is a 1971 film about Dr. Leopold, a mad scientist who wants to get revenge on all those who thought he was silly for wanting to make a half-man, half fish.
-Using a chemical of his creation (the titular "ZaAt"), he makes himself into his first test subject, and turns the local catfish huge and man-eating.
+It's about Dr. Kurt Leopold, a mad scientist who wants to get revenge on all those who thought he was silly for wanting to make a half-man, half fish.
+Using a chemical of his creation (the titular "ZaAt")note , he makes himself into his first test subject, and turns the local catfish huge and man-eating.
 Next steps: kill those who wronged him, and find a mate to breed the new race, and then conquer the universe.

 Shot on location in, of course, Florida.